 Net Metering

 Net metering is a billing mechanism that allows you to sell excess solar energy back to the grid.
 Depending on where you live, net metering can have a huge impact on your payback period.
-If your utility company offers full retail credit for the excess energy your solar panels produce, it will drastically shorten your payback period.
-However, some states or utility companies might offer less favorable net metering rates, which could extend the time it takes to recoup your investment.
+If your utility company provides full retail credit for the excess energy generated by your solar panels, this will significantly shorten your payback period.

 Solar Panel Quality